speters/USBasp/Readme.txt

 To compile the firmware
 1. install the GNU toolchain for AVR microcontrollers (avr-gcc, avr-libc),
 2. change directory to firmware/
-3. run "make"
+3. run "make main.hex"
-4. flash "main.hex" to the ATMega8.
+4. flash "main.hex" to the ATMega(4)8.
 E.g. with uisp or avrdude (check
-the Makefile option "make avrdude").
+the Makefile option "make flash").
 To flash the firmware you have to set jumper J2 and connect USBasp to a working programmer.
-You have to change the fuse bits for external crystal, e.g. high byte = 0xc9 and low byte = 0x9f.
+You have to change the fuse bits for external crystal, (check the Makefile option "make fuses").

 Software (avrdude):
-The latest avrdude CVS version supports USBasp.
+AVRDUDE supports USBasp since version 5.2.
 1. install libusb: http://libusb.sourceforge.net/
-2. get avrdude CVS version:
+2. get latest avrdude release: http://download.savannah.gnu.org/releases/avrdude/
-   cvs -z3 -d:pserver:anonymous@cvs.savannah.nongnu.org:/sources/avrdude co avrdude
-4. cd avrdude
+3. cd avrdude-X.X.X
 5. configure to your environment:
    ./bootstrap (I had to comment out the two if-blocks which verify the
                 installed versions of autoconf and automake) ./configure
 6. compile and install it:
    make
    make install

 Notes on Windows (Cygwin):